Review: Is BlazBlue Entropy Effect Worth Playing?

 In 2024, time is as much a commodity as money, and with so many excellent games demanding our attention, for a title to attract and sustain a sizable community, it must perfectly well, and offer a wide variety of engaging content that is accessible 24/7, and frankly, BlazBlue Entropy Effect fails to do so on all three accounts.

-BlazBlue Entropy Effect is a action rogue-like video game developed and published by 91Act, it was released on 31 January 2024 and retails for $19.99.
+BlazBlue: Entropy Effect is an action rogue-like game developed and published by 91Act, it released on 14 February 2024, and is available on PC and Playstation 5.

 BlazBlue Entropy Effect is a nice-looking game that I wanted to like, but despite its smooth combat system, stunning visuals, and creative character design, it just felt hollow and lacking; while there is a progression system, it is hinged on re-running the content endlessly, and honestly, I feel I would have enjoyed the game much better if it had a more linear structure, with stronger narrative elements.